 So what are the goals of my Homelab?
 Mostly self-hosting things.
 It all started with “I need a convenient place to store more Linux ISOs”.
 And instead of doing the smart thing and investing into an external disk, I decided to buy a used server.

-During the lockdowns of the corona pandemic, I really got back into it and went from a single server to a 19" rack with a lot of Raspberry Pis and a number of other machines.
+During the lockdowns of the Corona pandemic, I really got back into it and went from a single server to a 19" rack with a lot of Raspberry Pis and a number of other machines.

 I’m working on a “Homelab History” series of posts where I will go a bit more into the details especially of the “why” of the different iterations of my Homelab.